Powerhouse Perspective: Interview with Mike Lodge

-Mike Lodge, Arvia CEO, sits down with Insider to discuss what the Northern Powerhouse means to him, the need for investment in education and infrastructure, and the importance of attracting the best talent.
+Mike Lodge, Arvia’s former CEO, was interviewed by Insider in April 2018 to find out what the Northern Powerhouse means to him, the need for investment in education and infrastructure, and the importance of attracting the best talent.

 What does the Northern Powerhouse mean to you?

 The Northern Powerhouse is an opportunity to build more prosperous communities in the North of England by harnessing the incredible talent we have here, so we can grow innovative businesses throughout the region.
 We need to provide attractive employment prospects for a new generation, upgrade infrastructure, maintain and grow our reputation for innovation and create a culture that enables great businesses to become established and grow.

 Three years have passed since the phrase ‘Northern Powerhouse’ was first coined.
 Has enough happened since then?

 For us, one of the main areas of focus is the talent we attract and develop within the business.
 In the past few years we have employed four apprentices.
 They have embraced the opportunity to work in a vibrant and dynamic environment and have excelled in their development.

 We employ highly trained chemical engineers and scientists who are the backbone of our business.
 Our talented employees in design, marketing and business are also vitally important to our continued growth.

 Improved infrastructure and business support is key to being able to attract and keep talented people.
 We would like to see more done in this area.
 Obviously, the Mersey Gateway was a significant investment in the region but transport links in Runcorn where we are based are not particularly good.
 The M56 motorway is becoming increasingly congested.

 How is the appointment of metro mayors starting to help the initiative?

 Steve Rotherham, the metro mayor for Liverpool City Region and Andy Burnham, the metro mayor for Greater Manchester do have a part to play in the growth of this region.
 Both of course have different agendas and are focused on their own communities.